shwetaabhyankar/Hospital-Readmission/README.md

 **Dataset**
 The data subset used for analysis covers 10 years of diabetes patient encounter data (1999 – 2008) among 130 US hospitals with over 100,000 diabetes patients.
 Moreover, all the encounters used for analysis satisfy five key criteria:
-• The length of stay was comprised from 1 to 14 days.
+* The length of stay was comprised from 1 to 14 days.
-• The inpatient underwent laboratory testing.
+* The inpatient underwent laboratory testing.
-• The inpatient received medication during its stay.
+* The inpatient received medication during its stay.
+* It is a hospital admission.
+* The inpatient was classified as diabetic (at least one of three initial diagnoses included diabetes).

 **Final Model**
 As we can see from the above results, LGBM and XGBoost are giving